gregdingerguitar

 Greg has served as president of the WCO

 since 1995, seeing the orchestra through several Conductor Searches, and he's organized & played in numerous fundraising concerts for the WCO over the years.
+After 29 years as president of the Board of Directors, Greg found a suitable replacement for that position for the upcoming 2024-25 season.

 Greg also played with the Hudson Valley Philharmonic in their "New Wave" concerts in the 1990s, backing Sterling Morrison of The Velvet Underground, and providing support for singer Natalie Merchant.
 One of his toughest musical challenges was negotiating the guitar part for Frank Zappa's "Alien Orifice" with the HVP when no other guitarist around could do it!
 Greg also played solo guitar as the